 The internal and external auditors meet with the Audit &

 Risk Management Committee 4 times during the year and are invited

 to meet the Committee without management being present.

 Community Advisory Committee (CAC)

 The CAC comprises three Members of Trust.
 The Chairman of

-Services attend meetings by invitation.
+Director of Client Services attend meetings by invitation.